|

 Writing BLOB Values to a Database

-You can write a binary large object (BLOB) to a database as either
+You can write a binary large object (BLOB) to a

-as a SQL Server text field, you can pass the BLOB as a string parameter.
+such as a SQL Server text field, you can pass the BLOB as a string parameter.
 If the

-BLOB is stored in binary format, such as a SQL Server image field, you can pass an
+BLOB is stored in binary format, such as a SQL Server image field, you can pass an array

-array of type byte as a binary parameter.
+of type byte as a binary parameter.

 Example